-Also, the letter F in the first column indicates that the track is contained within a folder
+The letter F in the first column indicates that the track is contained within a folder the two folders each contain two child tracks.

-In the example shown, the two folders each contain two child tracks.
+In the example shown,

 Note also that hovering the mouse over any send graphic will display a tooltip with information about that send (above right).